 Middle Skills are in demand in all occupations.
 According to National Skills Coalition, In Illinois Middle Skill jobs account for 53% of Illinois’ labor market, yet only 42% of the state’s workers are trained with middle-skill level skills.

+Regional workforce considering current labor force employment and unemployment data, information on labor market trends, and educational and skill levels of the workforce, including individuals with barriers to employment6 (§ 679.510(a)(1)(iv) and § 679.560(a)(3)).

+How is the region changing in terms of demographics, labor supply and occupational demand?

+Population Demographics – Change, Age, Race/Ethnicity/Educational Attainment